 This type of cover is used during the non-swimming season, usually from around mid-autumn to early spring.
 A debris cover overlaps the pool by about 250mm and is secured using tensioning straps to pull the cover tight.
 The mesh material of the cover allows water through while the tensioning prevents the cover from sagging into the pool.
 Debris that falls on top of the cover can be removed manually or left for the wind to blow it off.

-Holes need to be drilled into the surrounding surface so stainless hooks that are attached to each strap can hook into them.
+Holes are drilled into the surrounding surface so stainless hooks that are attached to each strap can hook into them.
 When the cover is removed all that is left are the small holes.

 Debris covers are relatively expensive however you can expect a cover to last over 10 years if well cared for.
 This cover is ideal for pools surrounded by park like conditions or large gardens.
 It saves a huge amount of time as all the large debris is prevented from entering the pool.